 Earlier this month, the U.S. broke its record for the most children hospitalized with COVID in one day since the beginning of the COVID-19 pandemic, with more than 1,900 kids in the hospital on August 15.
 This surge in severe cases lines up with the back-to-school season, but many school districts aren’t requiring masks and aren’t offering online options.
 And as parents know well, the COVID vaccine isn’t yet available for kids under 12.
-Okay, yes, the Pfizer vaccine is technically legal now — but it’s definitely not safe to give to kids “off-label.”
+Yes, the Pfizer vaccine is technically legal now — but it’s definitely not safe to give to kids “off-label.”
 So you can beg your child to keep their mask on at school, but what else can you do?
 Here’s one idea: Enroll your kid in a COVID vaccine trial.

-Although participating in a trial is more work than getting a shot at your local pediatrician’s office, it could potentially give your kid much-needed protection against COVID that they otherwise wouldn’t have, says Bill Muller, MD, PhD, a pediatric infectious disease specialist at Northwestern Feinberg School of Medicine who is working on a pediatric COVID vaccine trial.
+Although participating in a trial is more work than getting a shot at your local pediatrician’s office, it could potentially give your kid protection against COVID that they otherwise wouldn’t have, says Bill Muller, MD, PhD, a pediatric infectious disease specialist at Northwestern Feinberg School of Medicine who is working on a pediatric COVID vaccine trial.

 Pfizer says that it expects to file for emergency use authorization for its vaccine in kids aged 5 to 11 in September.
-It could take several weeks after that before those kids can get the vaccine.
+It could take several weeks after that before authorization is granted and those kids can get the vaccine.
 The company expects to file for kids aged 2 to 5 shortly after, and for those aged 6 months to 2 years in October or November.
 Moderna is on a slower timeline.
 In the interim, a trial is your only shot at getting your young child vaccinated against COVID.

 So how do you get your kid involved in a COVID vaccine trial?
 Researchers all across the country are looking for kids to join their studies, but that doesn’t mean it’s easy to get in.
 This is how you do it.